ger6-illini/rfc_finder/README.md

 git clone https://github.com/ger6-illini/rfc_finder.git
 ```

 3. Go inside the folder where you cloned the repo, e.g., `rfc-finder/`, make sure you are inside the conda virtual environment `rfc_finder`, and run the `update_rfcs_corpus.py` program. `update_rfcs_corpus.py` downloads the entire RFC corpus using the [RFC Editor](https://www.rfc-editor.org/) `rsync` server, so before running it make sure you are connected to the Internet and you are not sitting behind any firewalls that can block the `rsync` service.
 This step might take time but it should be over in less than five minutes if you are using a decent Internet connection.
 Once all the files are downloaded, `update_corpus.py` will create an inverted index which might take a minute or so.
 This index will be stored in a folder called `idx/`.
 It is recommended you run `update_corpus.py` on a regular basis maybe daily, weekly, biweekly or monthly, depending on how often you want to keep your index updated.
 To do that make use of your favorite scheduler.
-Some scheduler examples: `crond` in Linux (a good tutorial [here](https://ostechnix.com/a-beginners-guide-to-cron-jobs/)) or `launchd` in Mac OS.
+Some scheduler examples are `crond` in Linux (a good tutorial [here](https://ostechnix.com/a-beginners-guide-to-cron-jobs/)) or `launchd` in Mac OS.

 ```bash
 # make sure you are in the `conda` virtual environment you created before